rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 ### How to fix RCurl Package installation error

-When attempting to run `install.packages("RCurl")` you may get an error along the lines of
+When attempting to run `install.packages("RCurl")` you may get an error along the lines of the following:

 ```r
 checking for curl-config... no